derekgreer/blog/_posts/2022-05-27-magical-joy.md

     }
 ```

 This is my preferred approach today.
 While it allows us to keep our controllers clean; to write small, focused Application Layer handler classes; and to avoid injection of unused dependencies; it’s also easy for developers at any level to work with and maintains the standard navigation and debugging experience.
-Win, win!
+Win-win!